schlich/loomio_help/content/user_manual/groups/_index.md

 Tour of a group page.
 ## discussion threads
-The main panel on the group page, under the desciption, is a list of the most recent discussion threads within the group.
+The main panel on the group page, under the description, is a list of the most recent discussion threads within the group.

 You can search for threads within the group by clicking the search icon.